deep5050/dotfiles/README.md

 # dotfiles
-My custom configuration files for Linux, made opensource simple but productive
+My custom configuration files for Linux

+simple but productive

-Required tools to use these confs.
+# Required tools to use these confs.

 1. bat
 2. fzf